SteavenGamerYT/Website/content/posts/2023/how-to-gpu-passthrow-on-gaming-laptop.md

 Remove # from `#group = "libvirt-qemu"`

-this how it should look like
+This is how it should look:

 ![](/images/2023/gpupassthrow2023/qemu.conf.png)